evidentlyai/evidently/docs/book/reference/all-metrics.md

 <summary>Data Drift Preset</summary>

 `DataDriftPreset` evaluates the data distribution drift in all individual columns, and share of drifting columns in the dataset.
-Input features are required.
+Input columns are required.

 **Composition**:
 * `DataDriftTable()` for all or specified `columns`